mng2/AcornXJTAG/README.md

 # AcornXJTAG
-This is a small PCB for connecting the Acorn JTAG to a Xilinx pod.
-Tested with the first-generation Xilinx USB pod.
+This is a small PCB for connecting the SQRL Acorn JTAG to a Xilinx pod.
+Tested with the first-generation Xilinx Platform Cable USB, manufactured via OSHPark.

 ![blurry PCB photo](pcb.jpg)